PerpetualOwl/cs2620-wire-protocol/notebook.md

 For the old MESSAGE_RECEIVED response, we took 138 bytes in our packet.
 However, for gRPC, we only needed 54 bytes.
 It is clearly a lot more efficient.

 Github Link: https://github.com/PerpetualOwl/cs2620-wire-protocol

+## 3/26/25

+### Update 1: Enhanced Multi-Server Support

+We've implemented significant improvements to the distributed architecture of our chat system, enabling it to run efficiently across multiple machines.
+The key changes include:

+1. Configuration System Overhaul:
+   - Modified `config.py` to load server IP addresses from environment variables
+   - Added support for up to 5 servers with individual IP configuration
+   - Implemented a `get_random_server()` method to allow clients to connect to any available server
+   - Added dotenv support for easier configuration management

+2. Server Enhancements:
+   - Updated the `serve()` function in `server.py` to better handle multi-server configurations
+   - Improved single-server mode detection and automatic leader election
+   - Added automatic data directory creation
+   - Enhanced logging for better debugging of distributed setups

+3. Client Improvements:
+   - Implemented smart server selection that first tries a random server
+   - Added robust failover logic to try all available servers if the random one fails
+   - Improved error handling and logging for connection issues
+   - Added SSL certificate handling for secure connections

+4. Makefile Updates:
+   - Added targets for running 1-5 servers (`run-servers-1` through `run-servers-5`)
+   - Created individual server targets (`run-server1` through `run-server5`)
+   - Updated the `run-all` target to include all 5 servers
+   - Added better help documentation

+5. Environment Configuration:
+   - Created a `.env.example` file with placeholders for server IP addresses
+   - Configured the system to use `SERVER1_IP` through `SERVER5_IP` variables
+   - Made the environment shared across all servers for consistent configuration

+These changes significantly improve the system's flexibility for deployment across multiple machines.
+We can now run anywhere from 1 to 5 servers on different machines, with the client automatically selecting and connecting to an available server.
+This enhances both scalability and fault tolerance, as the system can now operate with up to 2 server failures in a 5-server configuration.

+The implementation follows the Raft consensus algorithm principles, ensuring data consistency across the distributed system.
+We've also made sure that servers can automatically detect whether they're running in a single-server or multi-server mode and adjust their behavior accordingly.

+Next steps could include implementing secure communication with TLS/SSL (we've already added the groundwork with the certifi integration), adding load balancing for client connections, and creating automated deployment scripts for easier management of the distributed system.